11 Favorite Breakfast & Brunch Places in Tallinn I Actually Recommend

 design inside the Coffee Kitchen Cafe in Tallinn

-Coffee Kichen cafe is still quite new (less than a year old), and I think they are still improving their menu (when I visited a couple of months ago, some dishes weren’t there yet.
+Coffee Kitchen cafe is still quite new (less than a year old), and I think they are still improving their menu (when I visited a couple of months ago, some dishes weren’t there yet.
 I’m actually updating this post right from this cafe today and just ordered a roast beef toast that I hadn’t seen before).
 But even as it is, their menu already works perfectly for a good breakfast or brunch in Tallinn.

 breakfast table with eggs, toast, and coffee at one of the best cafes in Tallinn